anthonydugois/polynomic/site/content/index.md

 // ➜ "M75 29.289L145.711 100L75 170.711L4.289 100z"
 ```

 Want to go further?
-To see all the possibilities provided by Polynomic, please [visit the docs](/docs/) and experiment some things in [the playground](/playground/)!
+To see all the possibilities provided by Polynomic, please [visit the docs](/docs/) or experiment some things in [the playground](/playground/)!